 Compliance demonstrated using EU Level 2 reporting framework

-As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.
+Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

 The UK only defines NZEB targets in line with EU taxonomy guidelines for residential buildings; commercial buildings will fall under the non-EU taxonomy aligned criteria

+For residential buildings, the testing, calculations and disclose is made for a representative set of dwelling/apartment types

 In October 2023, the Climate Bond Initiative (CBI) introduced a certification program for commercial buildings, fully aligned with the EU taxonomy.
 Residential standards are set to be released in December 2023

+Certifications such as LEED ZERO, BREEAM, DGNB, and HQE are widely recognized standards that endorse sustainable and circular construction practices.
+However, these standards alone do not ensure compliance with EU Taxonomy requirements

+Waste types include: concrete, bricks, tiles and ceramics; wood, glass and plastic; bituminous mixtures, coal tar and tarred products, metals, insulation materials, gypsum-based construction material

+The operator demonstrates compliance with the 90% threshold by reporting different waste streams.
+Compliance demonstrated using EU Level 2 reporting framework

+Compliance demonstrated using EU Level 2 reporting framework

-As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution:
+As of November 2024; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution:

 For England and Wales